Assyrian-Remote-OpenSource-Society/Assyrian-Phrases/README.md

 you can take the horse to the river, but you can't make it drink <BR>
 ... <BR>
-you can take the horse to the river, but you can't make it drink <BR>
+the horse you can take [him] to the river, but you can't make him drink <BR>
 soosa kamsit lablitli al'nahra, eena le amsit mashtitle <BR>
 ... <BR>
 ... <BR>